 Answer: Assalamu alaykum,

-May Allah give you the best of this world and the next.
+May Allah give you success, happiness in this life, and the hereafter.

 [Ustadha] Shazia Ahmad